GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitisation.md

 <br>

 The digitisation toolbar offers the basic tools to create, save, and edit features.
-However, for everything that goes above just creating new features and deleting features, the Advanced Digitalization toolbar is needed (see {numref}`digitising_toolbar`).
+However, for everything that goes above just creating new features and deleting features, the Advanced Digitization toolbar is needed (see {numref}`digitising_toolbar`).
-The Advanced Digitalization toolbar allows you to move features, delete parts of features, and much more.
+The Advanced Digitization toolbar allows you to move features, delete parts of features, and much more.
 All functions are listed in the two tables below.

 ```{figure} /fig/Toolbox.png